 We first had Bucatini alla Carbonara at A. V. Restaurante Italiano (RIP) in Washington DC years ago; it is one of our "go to" dishes at home when we want some easy comfort food.
 Irene and I have slightly different approaches: she adds the hot pasta to the sauce and relies on the retained heat to cook the sauce, while I find that a bit too raw and add a bit of heat when combining in a pan.
 Either way, it's fast and satisfying: you can prep the sauce in the time it takes the pasta to cook.

-With another practice or two, I should be able to prep the sauce while the pasta cooks for chef Chef Monosilio's more careful technique.
+Even with Chef Monosilio's more careful technique, the sauce can be made while the pasta cooks, then they come together over gentle heat.
 In the video, he cuts a large slab of Guanciale into cubes, fries them to render the fat and crisp the meat, and uses some of that fat in the sauce -- that's what hooked us.
 We can readily find 100 g packages of sliced Guanciale here in Barcelona: it's not cubed, but sliced like thick American bacon; it does have a good piggy funk to it.
 He uses a mix of Pecorino and Grana Padano because he said that folks now don't like the high salt level of Pecorino; the version of that cheese we get here isn't as dry and salty as what we found in the States, but we'll use his mix.
-The proportions below are for two, and it's quite rich; here, I'm backing out the cheese a bit from my first attempt which was just too much.
+The proportions below are for two, and it's quite rich.

 133 g Long Pasta: Bucatini, Spaghetti, etc